oblinger/alienbio/docs/architecture/entity.md

 # Entity
 **Subsystem**: [[ABIO infra]] > Entities
-Base protocol for all biology objects.
+Base class for all biology objects.

 ## Description

 Entity is the root of the type hierarchy for all biology objects.
-It provides consistent serialization, identity, and naming patterns.
+It provides:
+- Tree structure with parent/child relationships
+- DAT anchoring for filesystem persistence
+- Type registry for subclass serialization
+- Context-aware string representation

 | Properties | Type | Description |
 |----------|------|-------------|